FormidableLabs/react-native-owl/docs/introduction/getting-started.md

 This runs the app on the simulator, either comparing screenshots with the baseline images, or updating the baseline images.

-When comparing screenshots, and differences in the current vs baseline will fail the test.
+When comparing images, any difference in the current vs baseline will fail the test.

 #### Examples